loeweni/Github-Project/README.md

 # Github-Project
-Thomas, Noah, and Ian are doing the tutorial
+Thomas, Noah, and Ian are doing the first collaboration